 5-13-2020 (Day Eleven) First larval stage four sheds begin, somewhat overlapping with the later sheds to stage three.
 I believe this will be their final stage, since by now I’m pretty convinced these are not clypeatus.

 5-16-2020 (Day Fourteen) I do a full clean and count zoeae as I siphon.
 There are ~1,400 stage four zoeae on Day 14.

 5-18-2020 (Day Sixteen) First megalopa moved to transition tank.
 Over the next eight days, 1,113 megalopa are moved to the transition tank.
 They are ravenous and eat anything I give them: frozen brine shrimp, hatched artemia, shrimp pellets, dulse, Marine Snow, and I add plenty of nannochloropsis to the water.
-I lower the salinity to ~30-31 PPT and the tempt to *1 degrees Fahrenheit so they don’t develop too quickly.
+I lower the salinity to ~30-31 PPT and the temperature to 81 degrees Fahrenheit so they don’t develop too quickly.

 5-23-2020 (Day Twenty) the first megalopa take shells and walk onto land.
-At this writing, 42 have been moved to the land tank with many mroe in the queue.
+At this writing, 42 have been moved to the land tank with many more in the queue.
 Stay tuned!
 (Species STILL UNKNOWN!)
 Coenobita mysteriosa for now.

 6-8-20 All of the megalopa have now taken shells and been moved to land.
 507 are in the land tank now, though I have already seen some losses, so I know that number will go down.

 7-26-20 A partial count (all above-ground mysteriosa babies during a two-day period) showed 253 survivors.
 I have to believe there are more survivors below ground molting, but I don’t have time to wait for them to surface before moving the others back, so we’ll just say 253 confirmed, with more survivors likely but uncomfirmed.